GhostOf0days/QIGA/README.md

 The results are stored in the folder "result".
 Take __Gset__ as an example.

-[Gset](https://web.stanford.edu/~yyye/yyye/Gset/) was created by Stanford University. j
+[Gset](https://web.stanford.edu/~yyye/yyye/Gset/) was created by Stanford University.

 | Nodes | Seed | L2A Cut | Gurobi Cut | My Cut | Improvement (%) from max(L2A, Gurobi) | My Binary Solution Vector* |
 |-------|------|---------|------------|--------|--------------------------|--------------------------|